 III: Expert opinion

-It is important to note that, at present, to develop the recommendations in these Guidelines, the Panel incorporates data from the rapidly growing published scientific literature on COVID-19.
+To develop the recommendations in these Guidelines, the Panel uses data from the rapidly growing body of published research on COVID-19.
 The Panel also relies heavily on experience with other diseases, supplemented with evolving personal clinical experience with COVID-19.

 In general, the recommendations in these Guidelines fall into the following categories: